mai-gh/ListLinks/readme.md

 ### Starting Out:

-  - When I develop "web scraper" type programs, I prefer to used static data because:
+  - When I develop "web scraper" type programs, I prefer to use static data because:
     1. it doesn't change.
     2. it prevents unnecessary network calls.
   - I would normally do this with `$ curl https://wikipedia.org > wikipedia.html`.